NYULibraries/mediacommons-vm/README.md

 Note: *your_user_name is the username you use to access `bastion` (please contact me for more information if needed)*

-Note: *First install needs full involvemet.
-Actions and input requiered.
+Note: *First install needs full involvement.
+Actions and input required.
 This process will take time and will ask your input multiple times.
-You need to responce in timely fashion or the procces will timeout and the build will have multiple erros.*
+You need to respond in timely fashion or the process will timeout and the build will have multiple errors.*

 ### 3 - Access the VM.